Do Go On - 397 - Aviator Charles Kingsford Smith

 Don't worry about that.

+Dick will do it.

+One of his catchphrases.

+Dick will do it.

+not Australian.
 Dick'll do it.

-That's one of his catchphrases.

 Dick'll do it.

-Dick'll do it.

 A little Dick'll do it.
+A little dick'll do it.

+A little dick'll do it.
 I have taken that from a SpongeBob SquarePants game.

+Yeah, yeah.
 That's based on Dick Smith.

 The life of Dick Smith.
+Yeah.

-So, at the time of his disappearance and presumed death,
+So at the time of his disappearance and presumed death, Charles Kingsford Smith was 38 years old.

-and I think we can agree he had achieved a lot in a short lifetime.
+And I think we can agree he had achieved a lot in a short lifetime.

 Amazing.

-I have a few, like, tidbits.
+I have a few like tidbits.

-You know, we used to do fun facts at the end of the episode.
+And, you know, we used to do fun facts at the end of the episode.

 I wouldn't say these are all necessarily fun, but they're tidbits.